lithops-cloud/lithops/docs/source/api_futures.rst

 Lithops Futures API
 ===================

-The primary object in Lithops is the executor.
-The standard way to get everything set up is to import `lithops`, and create an instance of one of the available modes of executions.

-Lithops is shipped with 3 modes of execution: **Localhost**, **Serverless** and **Standalone**.
-In this sense, each mode of execution has its own executor class:

-* `lithops.LocalhostExecutor()`: Executor that uses local processes to run jobs in the local machine.
-* `lithops.ServerlessExecutor()`: Executor to run jobs in one of the available serverless compute backends.
-* `lithops.StandaloneExecutor()`: Executor to run jobs in one of the available standalone compute backends.

-Additionally, Lithops includes a top-level function executor, which encompasses all three previous executors:
+The core abstraction in Lithops is the **executor**, responsible for orchestrating the execution of your functions across different environments.

+To get started, you typically import `lithops` and create an executor instance to run your code.
+Lithops provides a flexible set of executors to suit different needs.

+### Primary Executors

+* **FunctionExecutor** (`lithops.FunctionExecutor()`):
-* `lithops.FunctionExecutor()`: Generic executor that will use the configuration to determine its mode of execution, i.e., based on the configuration it will be **localhost**, **serverless** or **standalone**.
+  The main, generic executor that automatically selects its execution mode based on the provided configuration.
+  This lets you write your code once and run it seamlessly on localhost, serverless, or standalone backends without changing your code.

+* **RetryingFunctionExecutor** (`lithops.RetryingFunctionExecutor()`):
+  A robust wrapper around `FunctionExecutor` that transparently handles retries on failed tasks.
+  It supports all features of `FunctionExecutor` with added automatic retry logic, improving fault tolerance and reliability for unstable or transient failure-prone environments.

+### Secondary Executors

+For more specialized use cases, Lithops also provides explicit executors for each execution mode:

+* **LocalhostExecutor** (`lithops.LocalhostExecutor()`):
+  Runs jobs locally using multiple processes on your machine.
+Ideal for development, debugging, or small-scale workloads.

+* **ServerlessExecutor** (`lithops.ServerlessExecutor()`):
+  Executes jobs on serverless compute platforms, managing scaling and deployment automatically.
+Best for massively parallel, ephemeral workloads.

+* **StandaloneExecutor** (`lithops.StandaloneExecutor()`):
+  Runs jobs on standalone compute backends such as clusters or virtual machines, suitable for long-running or resource-heavy tasks.

+---

+### Configuration and Initialization

-By default, the executor load the configuration from the config file.
-Alternatively, you can pass the configuration with a python dictionary.
-In any case, note that all the parameters set in the executor will overwrite those set in the configuration.
+By default, executors load configuration from the Lithops configuration file (e.g., `lithops_config.yaml`).
+You can also supply configuration parameters programmatically via a Python dictionary when creating an executor instance.
+Parameters passed explicitly override those in the config file, allowing for flexible customization on the fly.

+---

+This layered executor design lets Lithops provide a powerful, unified API for parallel function execution — from local development to multi-cloud production deployments with fault tolerance and retries built-in.

 Futures API Reference
 ---------------------

 .. automodule:: lithops.executors
+   :members:
+   :undoc-members:
+   :show-inheritance:

+.. autoclass:: lithops.retries.RetryingFunctionExecutor
    :members:
    :undoc-members:
    :show-inheritance: